 as experts in sustainable restoration practices and techniques.
 The history of this

 magnificent estate, and the family who occupied it, will provide our students and

 educators with countless examples—across a wide range of disciplines—of the artistic,

 philosophical, religious, and political forces that shaped much of the modern world.

 The Orangerie is scheduled to be completed sometime in 2023, and the chateau will be completed in summer 2023 for a fall 2023 campus opening.

-Mark your calendars and join us for the chateau's grand opening on July 5, 2023.
+Mark your calendars and join us for the chateau's grand opening July 4-5, 2023.

 The first phase of renovations began in the spring of 2020 and is devoted to the restoration of the estate's two primary buildings: the chateau and the Orangerie.

 The main building of the historic chateau will become a living and learning center for our undergraduate students.
 It will include classrooms, study areas, recreational and community spaces, a small dining room, an administrative center, and a faculty apartment on the ground floor (with additional community rooms on the lower level).
 The student bedrooms, along with more study spaces, will be located on the second and third floors.